2i2c-org/docs/admin/environment/ssh-access.md

 ## How it works

 - [`jupyter-sshd-proxy`](https://github.com/yuvipanda/jupyter-sshd-proxy) starts `sshd` inside the user server and publishes it through [`jupyter-server-proxy`](https://jupyter-server-proxy.readthedocs.io/) at `/sshd/` over WebSockets.
-- Authentication and authorization come from JupyterHub; no extra inbound ports or firewall changes are needed.
+- Authentication and authorization come from JupyterHub - no extra inbound ports or firewall changes are needed.
 - The SSH session uses the same CPU, memory, and storage limits as the Jupyter server.

-## Image requirements (administrators)
+## User image requirements

-Install the following in the [](customize) user image:
+Install the following in the user image (see [](customize.md)):

 - `openssh-server`
 - `jupyter-sshd-proxy`